Love This? Save and Share!

 And why would you?
 The interior of this Grade II listed pub near Covent Garden is considered one of the best examples of Victorian decor in the UK.
 It is utterly delightful, oozing drama and history – and certainly a cosy stop for a drink or two.

-I’m pretty sure that those gorgeous carved walls have seen a lot over the years.
+We’re pretty sure that those gorgeous carved walls have seen a lot over the years.
 Over a century of cheeky pints and cosy chats – if only the walls could talk.

-Now, it’s no secret that we’re huge fans of Sam Smith’s pubs – they’re cheap, don’t blare out music and offer a decent range of beers and drinks (I’d probably stay away from the wine though).
+Now, it’s no secret that we’re huge fans of Sam Smith’s pubs – they’re cheap, don’t blare out music and offer a decent range of beers and drinks (we’d probably stay away from the wine though).

 All in all, a totally brilliant pub.